tanoconsulting/euts/README.md

 2. downloading and setting up the desired version of eZP and creating the database with the stock schema definition.
 At this point, the testsuite of the bundle in question can be executed.

-Step 1 can be omitted when the tests are run on a server which already has php/mysql installed, such as a CI environment (only Ubuntu/Debian are supported in that case).
+Step 1 can be omitted when the tests are run on a server/vm which already has php/mysql installed, such as a CI environment (only Ubuntu/Debian servers are supported in that case).

 Not (yet) supported:
 - running tests on PostgreSQL instead of MySQL: this is a work in progress